lelabo-ai/lelabo/docs/index.md

 ## Why LeLabo exists

-Research code is often tied to a single paper setup: one dataset, one model family, one training script, one opaque repository.
+Research code is usually written to reproduce one specific result.
+The method, the training loop, the data loading, the evaluation — everything is coupled in one script or one repository.
+It works for the original setup, but trying the same method on a different dataset, comparing it to another approach, or just checking that the numbers hold means rewriting a good part of the pipeline.

-That makes methods harder to reuse, compare fairly, or integrate into another workflow.
+LeLabo separates the method from the infrastructure.
+The training runtime, the logging, the seed management, the artifact writing — that part is shared.
+Methods are named components that you swap from a config.
+A capsule lets you add your own without touching the core.

-LeLabo is built to reduce that friction.
-Instead of rebuilding the same experimental infrastructure for every project, you focus on the method itself — the runtime, the extension points, and the reproducibility are already there.
+The result is that three things researchers do constantly become easier: testing a method from a paper on your own data, building on an honest baseline without reimplementing it, and verifying a result empirically instead of just reading the reported numbers.

 ---